PX4/PX4-user_guide/en/flight_controller/holybro_pix32_v5.md

   * Dedicated S.Bus servo output
   * 5 general purpose serial ports
     * 2 with full flow control
-    * 1with separate 1.5A current limit
+    * 1 with separate 1.5A current limit
   * 3 I2C ports
   * 4 SPI buses
     * 1 internal high speed SPI sensor bus with 4 chip selects and 6 DRDYs
     * 1 internal low noise SPI bus dedicated for
     * Barometer with 2 chip selects, no DRDYs
     * 1 internal SPI bus dedicated for FRAM
-    * Supports dedicated SPI calibration EEPROMlocated on sensor module
+    * Supports dedicated SPI calibration EEPROM located on sensor module
     * 1 external SPI buses
   * Up to 2 CANBuses for dual CAN with serial ESC
     * Each CANBus has individual silent controls or ESC RX-MUX control